shore-xplorer/shore-xplorer/README.md

 - 👋 Hi, I’m @shore-xplorer
 - 👀 I’m interested in cybersecurity and prompt engineering
-- 🌱 I’m currently learning Netlock
+- 🌱 I’m currently learning Netlock and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me jspyle76@gmail.com
 - 😄 Pronouns: He/Him